jomavazquez/docker-compose-html-php-local/README.md

 # Docker-compose HTML + PHP (nginx or varnish) localhost

-This repo is for setting a webserver (Nginx or Varnish + Nginx) in localhost.
+This repo is for setting a webserver (Nginx or Varnish + PHP) in localhost.

 ## Files